Lothindir/cli/README.md

 ---

 ## Features

 All of the following features are supported out of the box by Dimer and requires minimal or no configuration.

-1.[Language agnostic CLI](#language-agnostic-cli).
+1. [Language agnostic CLI](#language-agnostic-cli).
 You can use dimer on any major operating system, without installing any specific programming language.
 2. Inbuilt search built on top of [lunrjs](https://lunrjs.com/).
 3. Support for multiple [versions of documentation](#multiple-versions-of-documentation).
 4. [Image detection](#image-detection).